 - Entrapment: When a worker’s fingers or another body part is pulled into the mechanism of the machine.

 Another type of accident that could establish grounds for making a compensation claim against your workplace is work vehicle-related incidents.

 If you drive professionally as a taxi driver or delivery driver, or you drive a company car, is your employer automatically liable if you have a road traffic accident?
 No, if you are involved in a car accident where you were at fault or another driver was at fault, you will not be able to make a personal injury claim against your employer.
 However, you will be able to claim for a work accident if the accident was caused by negligence on the part of your employer, for example, if the employer did not properly maintain your company vehicle or provided you with a faulty company vehicle which was dangerous to drive.
 If you have been injured because of a road traffic accident that you believed was caused by your employer, call Accident Claims UK to enquire how to claim for a work accident involving a company vehicle.

 These are just a few examples of the types of accidents that could happen in the workplace due to negligence on the part of an employer.
 If you have been injured at work because of a workplace accident that was not your fault, you could be entitled to claim compensation.

-For more information on how to make a work accident claim for compensation, call Accident Claims UK to speak to an advisor about making a no win no fee claim for compensation.
+For more information on how to make a work accident claim for compensation, and the role in of the accident book report in proving your claim, call Accident Claims UK to speak to an advisor about making a no win no fee claim for compensation.

 Another worry that injured workers may have is whether or not they will still get paid if they have to take time off work for their injuries.
 This will depend on the terms and conditions of your employment contract.
 You may be entitled to sick pay or up to twenty-eight weeks of statutory sick pay.
 This Citizens Advice Bureau guide can provide you with more information.